robhagemans/hoard-of-bitfonts/amiga/README.md

 Amiga fonts
 ===========

-Amiga Workbench fonts were extracted from .bdf files at http://umlautllama.com/projects/font/
+Amiga Workbench fonts were extracted from .bdf files at http://umlautllama.com/projects/font/.

-mO'sOul, Micro Knight and P0T-NOoDLE were extracted from the raw versions at Marcus Hoffren's Github repo https://github.com/rewtnull/amigafonts
+The original files had metadata issues where the boundingbox is set to values over 65536 for some glyphs.
+I have corrected these, but I'm not sure if this faithfully reproduces the original glyphs' widths.